Sv443-Network/UserUtils/docs.md

 If a selector string is passed instead, it will be used to find the element as soon as observation is enabled.
 If you want to observe the entire document, you can pass `document.body` - ⚠️ you should only use this to initialize other SelectorObserver instances, and never run continuous listeners on this instance, as the performance impact can be massive!

-The `options` parameter is optional and will be passed to the MutationObserver that is used internally.
+The `options` parameter of [type `SelectorObserverConstructorOptions`](#type-selectorobserverconstructoroptions) is optional.
+It contains both own properties and ones that will be passed to the MutationObserver that is used internally.
-The MutationObserver options present by default are `{ childList: true, subtree: true }` - you may see the [MutationObserver.observe() documentation](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/observe#options) for more information and a list of options.
+The MutationObserver options set by default are `{ childList: true, subtree: true }` - refer to the [MutationObserver.observe() documentation](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/observe#options) for more information and a list of options.
-For example, if you want to trigger the listeners when certain attributes change, pass `{ attributeFilter: ["class", "data-my-attribute"] }`
+For example, if you want to trigger the listeners when certain attributes change, you could pass `{ attributeFilter: ["class", "data-my-attribute"] }`

-⚠️ Make sure to call `enable()` to actually start observing.
-This will need to be done after the DOM has loaded (when using `@run-at document-end` or after `DOMContentLoaded` has fired) **and** as soon as the `baseElement` or `baseElementSelector` is available.
+⚠️ Make sure to only call `addListener()` after the DOM has loaded (when using `@run-at document-end` or after `DOMContentLoaded` has fired).
+Otherwise, set `enableOnAddListener` to false in the constructor options and call `enable()` manually after the DOM has loaded.

 <details><summary><b>Example - click to view</b></summary>